paxsonsa/website/README.md

 ## How to Set Up the Blog Mailing List<a name="how-to-setup-blog"></a>
+* Note: your domain must use Cloudflare's nameservers for the 'Workers' to function (if the website it hosted elsewhere, you will need to change the nameservers to Cloudflare)
 - Login to Cloudflare
 - Select 'Workers & Pages' in the left sidebar
   - Select 'Create application'